daffaalex22/wisata-clone/README.md

 - Nuxt, a JS library based off of Vue.js
 - Vuetify, a UI library for Vue.js that's created based on Google's Material Design Specification

+#### Decisions

+* The author cannot find Hotel's headline with the exact same copywriting, so `data.general_info.descriptions.headline`, which consists of only 3 words, is used instead.
+*

 ### API
 The API used here is the one's provided from the test description:
 ```